Train-the-Trainer or SME

 Training and education are on-going needs in any industry employing customer service teams.
 As an outsource provider of contracted contact centers, Global Contact Services uses both Direct Delivery Training, and Train-the-Trainer programs to provide on-going development of skill and performance of our Customer Service teams.
-The key is choosing which training method works for a given situation.

 What is Direct Delivery Training?

 For a contract contact center, Direct Delivery Training involves having the client’s trainer come on-site and provide the training directly to your training team and agents.
 Direct Delivery may also be delivered by the subject matter expert (SME) on a product/service or even the sales person.
 The main point is someone familiar and experienced provides the training to the sales team.

 What are some of the benefits of Direct Delivery Training?

 Direct Delivery Training provides the benefit of having an expert provide the information.
 It also provides a consistent training message and experience because the contractor’s agents receive the same training as the client’s agents.
 The trainer often has a higher level of enthusiasm for their product because they have experience seeing the benefits of it in action.
 Their history and accompanying stories of the company help the agents develop a feeling for the culture of the company.